Vatscode/Cohort0to1/cohort0to1/Week1/README.txt

 You cannot use await without async they go hand in hand, again under the hood it still uses promises which uses callbacks but this syntax is much more cleaner and appealing to eye.

+Middlewares
+In real world they are usually used to do some pre checks/authentication before user can access the website/file.